Collect and store iPad devices at year-end

 Work with your curriculum team to develop a master list of the current apps and determine whether all the apps are needed.

-Discuss current software licenses and determine whether they should be renewed, or whether other instructional apps can be used in their place.
+Discuss current software licences and determine whether they should be renewed, or whether other instructional apps can be used in their place.

 Survey teachers for app suggestions for the next school year.
 (Consider using a Numbers spreadsheet on iCloud to record the feedback.)